EladFirebolt/godocs/docs/Guides/security/sso/onelogin.md

 OneLogin is a cloud-based identity and access management platform that simplifies secure access to applications through single sign-on (SSO).
 Integrating OneLogin with Firebolt enhances security and streamlines user authentication for your team.

+To integrate OneLogin with Firebolt's platform, you need to configure both a [OneLogin application for Firebolt](#configure-onelogin-application) and [Firebolt's SSO for OneLogin](#configure-firebolt-for-onelogin).
+Detailed instructions can be found in the following sections:

 ## Configure OneLogin application

 1. In OneLogin, open to the dashboard and select **Applications** and **Add App**.
 2. Search for **SAML**, and select **SAML Test Connector (IdP w/attr)**.
-3. Change the Display Name of the app and click **Save**.
+3. Change the Display Name of the app and select **Save**.
 This will be the name of the app that will appear in your OneLogin portal.
 4. Open the **SSO** tab and copy the value for the **SAML 2.0 Endpoint (HTTP)**.
 This value will later be used in the Firebolt Configuration step.
 Note that logout endpoint is not used at this time.
-5. Click on the **View Details** link at the X.509 Certificate field and copy/download the certificate.
+5. Select the **View Details** link at the X.509 Certificate field and copy/download the certificate.
 6. Navigate to the **Configuration** tab and fill in the following values:
     - **Audience** - a URI in the following format: `urn:auth0:<tenant_name>:<org_name>-<provider>`, where `<tenant_name>` is app-firebolt-v2, `<org_name>` is the name of organization, and `<provider>` is the provider value set in Firebolt configuration step. **Example:** `urn:auth0:app-firebolt-v2:vsko2-onelogin`
     - **ACS (Consumer) URL Validator** - a valid regular expression.
 This field is used to ensure OneLogin posts the response to the correct URL, and it validates the ACS URL field.